-Dean Robert W. Evans College of Arts and Sciences Center
+College of Arts and Sciences

-The Dean Robert W. Evans College of Arts and Sciences Center comprises three buildings.
+The College of Arts and Sciences comprises three buildings.
 The buildings house various classrooms and offices.

-Lender School of Business Center
+School of Business

-The Lender School of Business Center's state-of-the-art learning facilities include three case rooms, the Terry W. Goodwin '67 Financial Technology Center, the Mancheski Executive Seminar Room, team study rooms, a student resource room and standard classrooms.
+The School of Business' state-of-the-art learning facilities include three case rooms, the Terry W. Goodwin '67 Financial Technology Center, the Mancheski Executive Seminar Room, team study rooms, a student resource room and standard classrooms.
 This building also houses offices for the dean and faculty of the School of Business.